 The derby name is most sacred of possessions for a roller derby skater.
 Most derby skaters have an unspoken set of rules that one must follow or suffer the scrutiny of others who are "in-the-know."

 1. Don't broadcast your name until you can complete basic skills requirements.
 The way skaters see it is that you EARN that name.
 So word of advice when meeting other experienced derby folk, use your real name especially if you don't have your skate legs under you yet.

-2. Do pick a name that you’re proud of.
-Regardless of the rough nature of this sport, there will be family and friends attending our bouts.
+2. Do pick a name that makes you proud.
+Regardless of the rough nature of this sport, there will be family and friends attending our games.
 In short, pick a name that you're not ashamed to hear your 8-year-old fan screaming from the bleachers.

 3. Don't choose a name that someone else has.
-Once you have your list of the final five, ten or thirty, ask around, check Facebook just to make sure it's not already taken.
-You want a name that is all yours.
+Once you have your list of the final five, ten, or thirty, ask around, check search engines and Facebook to make sure it's not already taken.
+You want a name that's as original as you are, and don't worry, we'll help you find just the right name!
 Check Derby Roll Call for inspiration and to avoid being a copycat.

 STEP FIVE: LEARN IT, LIVE IT, LOVE IT

 No matter your size, shape, or age, roller derby can be your sport, but it takes dedication.
 You must commit to being a derby athlete.
 Your safety and teammates depend on your dedication to the sport on and off the track!
 This means showing up for practice even when you don't really feel like it, trying new challenges, and working hard.
 It's not easy, but that's what makes it AMAZING!